browserengineering/book/book/invalidation.md

 Protecting inline layout
 ========================

+We need to protect `LineLayout`s', `TextLayout`s', and `EmbedLayout`s'
-Layout for `LineLayout`, `TextLayout`, and `EmbedLayout` and its subclasses works a little differently.
+fields too, and their `layout` methods work a little differently.
 Yes, each of these layout objects has `x`, `y`, and `height` fields.
 But they also compute `font` fields and have `get_ascent` and `get_descent` methods that are called by other layout objects.
-We'll protect all of these.[^dps] Since we now have quite a bit of `ProtectedField` experience, we'll do all the fields in one go.
+We'll have to protect all of these.[^dps] Since we now have quite a bit of `ProtectedField` experience, we'll do all the fields in one go.

-[^dps]: Including rewriting `ascent` and `descent` to be protected
+[^dps]: This means we'll rewrite `get_ascent` and `get_descent` from
-    fields.
+    methods into fields.
 It's possible to protect methods as well, using something called "destination passing style", where the destination of a method's return value is passed to it as an argument, somewhat like out parameters in C. But converting to fields is usually cleaner.

 Let's start with `TextLayout`.
 Note the new `ascent` and `descent` fields: